Scott Malone: AFC Bournemouth

 On 18 July 2011, Malone joined League One side AFC Bournemouth on an initial six-month loan deal.
 He made his Bournemouth debut, in the opening game of the season, in a 3–0 loss against Charlton Athletic.
 Malone then scored three goals in three games between 29 October 2011 and 12 November 2011 against Preston North End, Scunthorpe United and Gillingham in the first round of FA Cup.
 After losing his place in the left–back position to Warren Cummings, Malone was moved into an unfamiliar left–midfield role by manager Lee Bradbury.

-After becoming a regular player for the Cherries, a permanent transfer was agreed on 23 December 2011, and, upon the re-opening of the transfer in January 2012, Malone formally signed a three-and-a half-year contract for an undisclosed fee, believed to be £150,000.
+After becoming a regular player for the Cherries, a permanent transfer was agreed on 23 December 2011, and, upon the re-opening of the transfer in January 2012, Malone formally signed a three-and-a-half-year contract for an undisclosed fee, believed to be £150,000.

 However, Malone suffered a hamstring injury that kept him out for between two and three weeks, but sidelined for a lot longer.
 Malone scored in his first game after signing for the club on a permanent basis and set up a goal for Matt Tubbs, in a 2–0 win over Exeter City on 7 February 2012.
 Malone scored two more goals, as the season progressed, against Stevenage and Huddersfield Town.
 Malone later finished the 2011–12 season, making thirty–two appearances and scoring five times.

 Millwall

 On 30 May 2012, Malone joined Millwall in a move that included former Cherries player Josh McQuoid returning to Bournemouth as part of a swap deal.
 But Malone left Bournemouth on a bad note when he made a comment that made a "section of Bournemouth supporters" upset.
 Upon joining the club, Malone was given a number 28 shirt ahead of the 2011–12 season.

 Malone made his Millwall debut for the club, in the first round of League Cup, against Crawley Town and played the whole 120 minutes of the match, including extra time, but Millwall were eliminated after losing 5–2 in a penalty shoot–out.
 Malone made his league debut, in the opening game of the season, in a 2–0 loss against Blackpool and scored in the next game, in a 2–1 win over Peterborough United three days later on 21 August 2012.
-Howevever, Malone struggled to establish himself in the first team, as he spent most of the season on the substitute bench, as well as, his own injury concern.
+However, Malone struggled to establish himself in the first team, as he spent most of the season on the substitute bench, as well as, his own injury concern.
 Malone finished his first season at Millwall, making 16 appearances and scoring once in all competitions.